 9 BEST Waterfalls in Hamilton, Ontario

-Planning a visit to Hamilton Waterfalls can be highly confusing because there are many photos on Google Maps and Photos that show perspectives that are not accessible or possible to get to anymore.
+While there are over 100 waterfalls, some of them are very hard to get to, or not accessible to the public.
+In some cases, the access to falls has changed.
+Planning a visit to Hamilton Waterfalls can be confusing because there are many photos on Google Maps and Photos that show perspectives that are not accessible or possible to get to anymore.

-By the way – if you’re going to use any of the parking lots, bring payment because none of the official parking lots for the Hamilton Waterfalls are free.
+By the way – if you’re going to use any of the parking lots, bring payment (card or phone wallet) because unfortunately none of the official parking lots for the Hamilton Waterfalls are free.
+Some of them even need to be booked in advance, as they’e so popular.
+So, here are the best waterfalls near Hamilton Ontario to visit, and what to know about each of them!

 11 BEST Waterfalls in Hamilton, Ontario